axnasim/csci4900/README.md

 <ul>DoSOCSv2 https://github.com/DoSOCSv2/DoSOCSv2</ul>
 <ul>SPDX db</ul>
 <ul>Github</ul>
 <ul>Fetch pom.xml Parse package info and store in tmp folder Scan package to determine dependencies Scan package to create SPDX document Dump into Dosocs2 DB Create project hierarchy for packages.
-In addition jar files sends to DoSocs for scanned and after that send it to the temp folder.</ul>
+In addition jar files sends to DoSocs for scanned and after that send it to the temp folder.
+After scanning the pom.xml file sorting the information in the database.</ul>

 <h2>Development environment</h2>